 Appliqués, such as this fine example, would have been mounted on a piece of furniture or a jewellery box.
 It was a custom for the Ancient Romans, especially the wealthy, to have highly decorated everyday life objects, such as jewellery boxes or toiletries tables.
 The subjects could vary between portraits of women, to depictions of gods or natural elements or animals.

-Description: A small roman bronze applique of a woman or a goddess wearing a finely detailed peplos.
-Her eyes are incised with pupils and her hair is tied back in a low bun, following the fashion set under the Severan dynasty (193–235 AD) when hairstyles were restrained.
-This applique was mounted on a piece of furniture or a jewellery box.
+A small Ancient Roman bronze applique of a woman or a goddess wearing a finely detailed peplos.
+Her eyes are incised with pupils and her hair is tied back in a low bun, following the fashion set by Faustina Minore, the wife of emperor Marcus Aurelius.

 Condition: Very fine, intact, deep patina over all surfaces.
 Traces of iron on the back from being mounted.